If you’re looking for the Will Smith workout program he used to transform his body into a ripped beast then you’ve come to the right place.

 Also take a look at my HIIT workouts post for more on how to use this powerful method for rapid fat loss.

 The Will Smith Diet Plan

-The extra muscle he started building increased his metabolism so he was already naturally burning a lot of fat but by zeroing in on his diet it made him that much leaner.
+The extra muscle he started building increased his metabolism so he was already naturally burning a lot of fat.
+Then as he began to zero in on his diet it made him that much leaner.

 Here’s a badass motivational video featuring Will Smith sharing his secret for success.
 A lot of what he talks about can be directly applied to getting ripped and building lean muscle.